Missouri Foster Adoption: A Complete Guide

 After your home study has been approved, the Missouri adoption agency will need you to sign a contract.
 Upon signing, you will be matched with a child.

 After matching you with a child and before the adoption is finalized, the adoption agency will keep in touch with you for a period.
-This is often done to make certain that the placement is successful.
+This is often done to make certain that the adoptive placement is successful.
 You are within your rights to voice concerns about the placement at any time.

-Finalizing a foster adoption involves certain legal requirements.
+Finalizing a foster adoption process involves certain legal requirements.
 In some cases, the foster and adoptive parents may be asked to attend the adoption hearing.
 An experienced lawyer can help review your application and ensure that the adoption is legal and in compliance with applicable state laws.

 Under Missouri laws, the foster care adoption agencies are required to offer counseling services to foster parents and adoptive children once the adoption has been finalized.